This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be placed in another setting, such as an adult day care.
 Special services may be offered to you to ensure your safety and health.

 - Counseling: Elder neglect may cause you to feel scared, depressed, or anxious.
-Your caregiver may suggest that you see a counselor to talk about how you are feeling.
+Your healthcare provider may suggest that you see a counselor to talk about how you are feeling.

 - Nutrition: A dietitian may talk to you about your eating habits and help you create a healthy eating plan.
 A special diet may be considered depending on your health condition.
 Choose healthy foods from all the food groups every day.
 Include whole-grain bread, cereal, rice, and pasta.
 Eat a variety of fruits and vegetables, including dark green and orange vegetables.
 Include dairy products such as low-fat milk, yogurt, and cheese.
 Choose protein sources, such as lean beef and chicken, fish, beans, eggs, and nuts.

-- Medicines: Caregivers may give you medicines if you have medical conditions.
-You may also need antibiotic medicines if you have bed sores.
+- Medicines: Healthcare providers may give you medicines if you have medical conditions.
+You may also need antibiotic medicines if you have pressure injuries.

-- Other treatments: You may need treatment for injuries, wounds, or other health conditions.
+- Other treatments: You may need treatment for other health conditions.

 What are the risks of elder neglect?